invap/rt-reporter/README.md

 ├── README_images/                        # Images for the read me file
 │   ├── file_selector_window.png               # File selector window capture
 │   └── main_window.png                        # Main window capture
-├── requirements                          # Package requirements of the project │   ├── development_requirements.txt           # Package requirements for development
-│   └── development_requirements.txt           # Package requirements for running
 ├── src/                                  # Common components graphical and command line interfaces │   └── communication_channel_conf.py          # Information for configuring the communication channel ├── COPYING                               # Licence of the project ├── pyproject.toml                        # Configuration file (optional, recommended)
 ├── README.md                             # Read me file of the project
+├── requirements.txt                      # Package requirements of the project
 ├── rt-reporter-gui                       # Entry point of the GUI of the RR ├── rt-reporter-sh                        # Entry point of the command line interface of the RR └── setup.py                              # Metadata and build configuration